claudijo/storage-messenger/README.md

 SELENIUM_BROWSER=firefox,chrome,safari &&  npm test
 ```

-Note that the popup blocker might need to be disabled manually to make the tests pass.
+Note that the browser's popup blocker might need to be disabled manually to make the tests pass.

 Technical Notes and Disclaimer
 ------------------------------